Root Reinforcement

 - eBook ISBN:9 7 8 - 0 - 4 4 3 - 3 3 5 0 3 - 7

-- Summarizes almost 50 years’ worth of models under one roof, in systematic order benefitting the reader with an increased understanding of assumptions, simplifications, and generalizations behind existing models
+- Summarizes almost 50 years’ worth of models under one roof, and in systematic order, benefitting the reader with an increased understanding of assumptions, simplifications, and generalizations behind existing models

-- Includes code, algorithms, and software packages providing hands-on modelling experience using the complementary open-access software package, which can be used or adapted to readers' needs
+- Includes code, algorithms, and software packages, providing hands-on modeling experience using the complementary open-access software package, which can be used or adapted to a readers' unique needs

 Soil scientists who would like to broaden their research interests into a highly interdisciplinary field and who have a growing interest in nature-based solutions to climate-driven geohazards